Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 Near-infrared light: ~810–880 nm

-These wavelengths can penetrate skin and underlying tissues without causing damage.
-They’re not UV, so they don’t tan or burn the skin.
+These wavelengths can penetrate the skin and deeper tissues without causing harm.
+They’re not UV light, so they don’t tan or damage your skin.

-The key mechanism researchers highlight is the interaction between red/NIR light and mitochondria, especially an enzyme called cytochrome c oxidase.
-When mitochondria absorb this light, they can produce more ATP (cellular energy).
+Researchers emphasize that one significant mechanism at work is the interaction between red/NIR light and mitochondria, particularly an enzyme called cytochrome c oxidase.
+When mitochondria absorb this light, they can create more ATP (cellular energy).

-More ATP → cells function better → they repair faster → inflammation goes down → tissues respond better to stress.
-That’s the basic idea.
+Increased ATP → cells function more efficiently → quicker repair → reduced inflammation → improved tissue response to stress.
+That’s the gist of it.

 What Are the Benefits?
 (Based on Current Evidence)

-Here are some areas where research is strongest and most consistent:
+Here are some key areas where research shows strong and consistent findings:

 1. Skin Health and Appearance